 Each California resident has the right to request, subject to certain exceptions described in the CCPA, that we disclose to that resident:

 In the past twelve months we have collected, and in the future we will continue to collect, the categories of personal information cited in the section entitled “The personal information we collect” above.
-This includes the following categories of personal information set out in the CCPA: identifiers, personal information described in Section 1798.80 of the California Civil Code, characteristics of protected classifications under California or federal law, Internet or other electronic network activity information, geolocation data, professional or employment-related information and sensitive personal information.
+This includes the following categories of personal information set out in the CCPA: identifiers, personal information described in Section 1798.80 of the California Civil Code, characteristics of protected classifications under California or federal law, biometric information, Internet or other electronic network activity information, geolocation data, audio, electronic, visual, thermal, olfactory, or similar information, professional or employment-related information and sensitive personal information.
 We collect this information from the sources described in the section entitled “How we collect personal information” above, use this information as described in the section entitled “How we use personal information” above, and share this information with third parties as described in the section entitled “Sharing personal information” above.